Shweta172004/LLM-PTSD/README.md

 <ul><b>Text Cleaning</b><p>Remove special characters, links, and contractions to standardize the text.</p></ul>
 <ul><b>Lemmatization</b><p>Conversion of words to their base forms reduces dimensionality and improves the model's generalization ability.</p></ul>
 <ul><b>Spelling Correction</b><p>Automated correction of common spelling errors to ensure consistency across the dataset.</p></ul>
+<h2>Data Anonymization</h2>
+<p>To protect the privacy of individuals who shared their experiences, all personal identifiers were removed from the data.
+This was achieved using the 'scrubadub' module to anonymize the text, ensuring that the dataset is safe to use for research purposes</p>